jpremmel/pizza/README.md

 * _Clone this repository._
 * _Open the index.html file in a browser._

+_A live version of this project can be viewed at https://jpremmel.github.io/pizza/._

 ## Technologies Used

 _JavaScript, jQuery, CSS, Bootstrap, HTML_